AnuragAmbuj/openvarsity/README.md

 OpenVarsity Backend (0.0.1-alpha01)
 ---

 #### NOTE: This is strictly a personal project with business use-cases.
-Copying or redestribution of code in any form or manner possible without a written approval from the owner is prohibited.
+Copying or redistribution of code in any form or manner possible without a written approval from the owner is prohibited.
 Kindly do not feel entitled to contribute, fork or raise a pull request, in any manner possible without a prior written approval from the owner.
 Read the license file carefully.

 ### Online MOOC System.